Seminar Multimedia Communications 1/2

 TUCaN course ID: 18-sm-2300-se, 18-sm-2090-se,

-The "Multimedia Communications Seminar" is targeted at students of electrical engineering and computer science, as well as related courses of study such as WI-ET or Wirtschaftsinformatik.
+The seminar "Multimedia Communications Seminar" is targeted at students of electrical engineering and computer science, as well as related courses of study such as WI-ET or Wirtschaftsinformatik.
 It is open to both bachelor and master/diploma students.

-We cover topics from the fields of computer science and electrical engineering, with a focus on the Internet and Internet-based technologies.
+This track is chaired by the networking group of KOM.
+It covers various topics from the fields of computer science and electrical engineering, with a focus on the Internet and Internet-based technologies.
 The course specifically investigates current and upcoming trends, which are expected to be of utmost importance for the future evolution of the Internet itself and other technologies that rely on it.
 This includes but is not limited to:

-We offer topics concerning the use of artificial intelligence and natural language processing methods inside the educational domain.
+This track is chaired by the Knowledge Media group of KOM.
+It encompasses a variety of topics concerning the use of artificial intelligence and natural language processing methods inside the educational domain.
 Students working in this track will e.g. work on topics like:

 Please also remember to register for this course and the corresponding exam in TUCaN!
 If you fail to do so, we may not be able to report your grade.
 Due to administrative reasons, the registration for the exam may only be available by the end of the semester, so please check TUCaN regularly.